RatWoW/ratwow.github.io/index.md

 ## Before you begin...
 Ensure Keira3 is connected to the correct database.
-If you created a new ssh tunnel after initial setup, you may need to update the port.
+If you created a new ssh tunnel after initial setup, you may need to update the port
 Log out of Keira3 and log back in to ensure the connection is active.
 If your database ever disconnects, Keira3 won't be able to push changes until you do

 ## Step 1: Creating a creature template
-In this guide, I will only list steps for necessary fields.
-At the end, I'll provide a cheatsheet for what each field actually means
+  In this guide, only necessary fields will be used.
+Later, a cheatsheet will be provided for what each field actually means

 i.
 Open the Creature dropdown menu, and click Select Creature